2025 Legislative Session Wrap-up

 • This legislation also states it does not apply in a situation where a tenant fails to pay the owner or property manager for their utility payment.

-• HB 6 has been sent to the Governor for executive approval.
+• HB 6 has been signed by the Governor and becomes Act 231, effective August 1st.

 HB 139 by Rep. Shane Mack, R-Livingston: